Texas set to execute man convicted of killing two over $20 drug deal

 At trial in 2008, Wilkins admitted to a string of crimes, that included the killings.
 He also told a jury he did not care if he lived or died, the Fort Worth Star-Telegram reported at the time.

-“The evidence indicating Wilkins’ guilt was simply overwhelming,” Texas said in its legal filings, adding there was ballistic and fingerprint evidence that linked Wilkins to the crime and that he was found in possession of a victim’s car.
+“The evidence indicating Wilkins’ guilt was simply overwhelming,” Texas said in its legal filings, adding there was abundant evidence that linked Wilkins to the crime.

 (Reporting by Jon Herskovitz; Editing by James Dalgleish)